Advent 2022 newsletter

 In 2018, Esborn secured a job operating heavy equipment in the Seychelles, a tiny island republic off the coast of East Africa.
 While working there, he managed to save some money.
 When he returned home three years later, he gifted his mother a piece of land that he bought using his savings.
 Esborn also provided the funds for Naomi to start another small business, a food kiosk, which now provides income for the family to live off.

 Lydia is currently volunteering at a subcounty hospital as a nurse’s aide, while she awaits the results of her certification exams.
 Hopefully the experience she gains volunteering will help her to land a job once she has passed her exams.

 Life has greatly improved for Naomi, Esborn and Lydia since moving to Mombasa.
 They are grateful to HOPE Project and are always praying for HOPE to continue to help the less fortunate.
 This family is why the HOPE Project puts such an emphasis on educational support.
 While we continue to help needy families with food and household necessities to help them survive, education is the only means to lift a family like this out of poverty.

 Esborn says that there’s light at the end of the tunnel.
 The Lord’s grace is sufficient.

 Dietrich Bonhoeffer was executed just a few days before the concentration camp where he was held was liberated.
 His final recorded words were “This is the end — for me, the beginning of life.”

 God is good.

 Please consider making a special gift to Maryknoll Lay Missioners’ “Walk With Us” campaign, which raises money for the recruitment, training and ongoing support of all of us lay missioners.
 We can only “walk with” the people here because you are “walking with” us.
-Thanks to matching gifts, every $100 given to the campaign in effect becomes $150.
+Now and through Dec.
+31, thanks to matching gifts, every $100 given to the campaign in effect becomes $150.
 To donate ONLINE, click the “Walk With Us” button below.
 Thank you so much for your generosity!